How to Demonstrate Product Value in Industrial Marketing

 • When engaging with IT teams and those concerned with compliance, provide comprehensive information about the cybersecurity features integrated into your saws and the regulatory standards they adhere to.

 However, you may soon realize that managing the several facets of the message is taxing.
 You need a centralized information management approach to ensure that as the message goes out to the intended audience, it carries the exact but bespoke details to ensure consistency.
 And no tool does this better than a product information management (PIM) platform.
 A PIM solution like Catsy allows central product data storage to manage tailored messaging efficiently.
-For example, the messages about your table saws to the different roles within target organizations can link to a single record in the PIM repository.
+For example, the messages about your table saws to the different roles within target organizations can link to a single record in the PIM Software repository.
 This ensures that while each stakeholder gets a unique message, they receive information that focuses the decision-makers on the table saw.

 Meanwhile, ensure that all stakeholders understand the differentiating product capabilities of the product.
 For example: